This Site to a Friend

 "The man subsequently arrested, tried and acquitted of the murder was Sir Henry John ‘Jock’ Delves Broughton, cuckolded husband of Erroll’s new lover, Lady Diana.
 The couple had emigrated to Kenya in 1940 to avoid Jock’s debts and an uncomfortable period in England’s history called World War II."
 Read this article for the full sordid details, click here

-9. Norman Maclean Leys (1875-1944) was a British Africanist and critic of imperialism, and was a strong opponent of Hugh Cholmondeley, 3rd Lord Delamere and his ambition to create a “white only” empire in East Africa and he abominated all what Delamere stood for.
+9. Norman Maclean Leys (1875-1944) was a British Africanist and critic of imperialism, and was a strong opponent of the "megalomaniac" Hugh Cholmondeley, 3rd Lord Delamere and his ambition to create a “white only” empire in East Africa and he abominated all what Delamere stood for.
 Read his book, "A Last Chance in Kenya" for additional research.

 In this additional enlightening book by Barbara Bush, Imperialism, Race and Resistance: Africa and Britain, 1919-1945

 the content is focusing on Britain, Africa and South Africa, "Imperialism, Race and Resistance" charts the growth of anti-colonial resistance and opposition to racism in the prelude to the 'post-colonial' era.
 The complex nature of imperial power is explored, as well as its impact on the lives and struggles of black men and women in Africa and the African diaspora.

 See also this extract from the book “Lost Dreams in Africa - The British in Kenya” click here.